Caleb Kaltenbach

 Rey Rivera was born in Madrid, Spain, but his parents mainly raised him, his brother, and his sister in Southern California and Florida.
 After graduating from the University of the Pacific in 1995, he played water polo for the Royal Federation of Water Polo in Spain.

-From 1998-2001, Rey coached water polo at John Burroughs High School in Burbank, CA. By 2004, Rey was 30 years old, stood at 6'5", was still athletic, had a good personality, brought life to any party, was in love with a beautiful woman named Allison, and had a passion for screenplay writing.
+From 1998 to 2001, Rey coached water polo at John Burroughs High School in Burbank, CA. By 2004, Rey was 30 years old, stood at 6'5", was still athletic, had a good personality, brought life to any party, was in love with a beautiful woman named Allison, and had a passion for screenplay writing.
 He had SO much going for him, except writing screenplays didn't bring in much income.

 In September 2004, one of Rey's high school friends, Porter Stansberry, offered him a job.
-Porter had started a financial advising organization called Stansberry Research that provided newsletters and research on financial management, stock tips, investment advice, etc. Rey began writing a financial newsletter called The Rebound Report, where he recommended "turnaround stocks."
+Porter had started a financial advising organization called Stansberry Research that provided newsletters and research on economic management, stock tips, investment advice, etc. Rey began writing a financial newsletter called The Rebound Report, where he recommended "turnaround stocks."
 Even though financial writing wasn't his passion, Rey wanted to save up money to marry Allison.

-Their move to Baltimore began on a good note--they bought a beautiful house in the suburbs, found a church to attend, met new friends, and began wedding planning.
+Their move to Baltimore began on a good note--they bought a beautiful house in the suburbs, found a church to attend, met new friends, and started wedding planning.
 A year later, three significant events would take place in Rey's life (specifically between November and December 2005):

-Rey and Allison got married in November.
+1. Rey and Allison got married in November.

-One of his co-workers and friends, Thom Hickling, was killed in a car wreck while visiting his daughter in Africa.
+2. One of his co-workers and friends, Thom Hickling, was killed in a car wreck while visiting his daughter in Africa.
 According to Allison, Rey was suspicious about the circumstances of Hickling's death but wouldn't share any of his concerns.

-Rey left his job at Stansberry Research.
+3. Rey left his job at Stansberry Research.

 Rey became a coach for John Hopkins University's water polo team and began working on another screenplay.
 He also launched his own small production company.
 Stansberry Research was one of several affiliate companies of a parent organization called The Agora.
-Several of these companies, like The Oxford Club, contracted Rey to make videos for their clients.
+Several companies, like The Oxford Club, contracted Rey to make videos for their clients.

 Peculiar and Creepy Events

 Allison noticed that Rey was stressed.
 He insisted on accompanying her almost everywhere she went—as if he was protecting her.
-For instance, there was a day that she planned to go jogging at a track nearby their house.
+For instance, there was a day when she planned to go jogging at a track near their house.
 Rey insisted on going with her.
 While she was jogging, a man entered the track area and started walking in her direction.
 Rey sprang up from the bleachers and sprinted towards the man.
 The man, however, quickly left the track.
 Obviously, something was bothering Rey, but just like the Hickling situation, he wouldn't discuss anything with Allison.

 While living in Baltimore, the couple's home security alarm only went off twice.
 It first sounded on Monday, May 15, 2006, around 1:00 AM.
 Allison woke up to the blaring noise, looked around the bedroom, and saw that Rey was already out of bed.
 With the house lights still off, she went downstairs to investigate.
 Suddenly, Rey came around the corner with a baseball bat.
 Family and friends described Rey as not being afraid of anything.
 Still, on that particular night, Allison saw a look of terror on his face that she hadn't seen before.
 The police arrived at their house shortly after the alarm went off.
-After checking out the property, the police suggested a squirrel triggered the alarm.
+After checking the property, the police suggested a squirrel triggered the alarm.

 The next night, Tuesday, May 16, around 1:00 AM, the couple's home alarm was triggered for the second and final time.
 Rey looked even more terrified than the night before.
 Allison also realized one of their living room windows appeared to have been tampered with from the outside.
 The police came to the Rivera house and, once again, suggested an animal set off the alarm.
 The alarm never sounded again.